epatyukova/goldilocks/README.md

 ## Running the application

 ### Web application
-At the moment the application is deployed on Streamlit community cloud and can be tried out here: https://goldilocks.streamlit.app/.
-In the near future it will be transferred to https://goldilocks.ac.uk/.
+At the moment the application is deployed on Streamlit community cloud and can be found here: https://goldilocks.streamlit.app/.

 ### Running locally
 The application can be run locally whether in a Docker container, or in a python environment.